sebastianspicker/chronikwerk/docs/05-pdf-rendering.md

 - `PDF__MAX_ARTICLES`
 - `PDF__ARTICLE_LIMIT_MODE`
-- `PDF__MAX_TOTAL_ATTACHMENT_BYTES`

-When limits are exceeded, behavior depends on configuration: fail the job or cap and continue with an archive warning.
+Attachments are represented as metadata only (`filename`, size, content type, and IDs).
+Attachment binaries are not archived and there is no attachment-byte limit setting.
+Article limits still fail the job or cap and continue according to `PDF__MAX_ARTICLES` and `PDF__ARTICLE_LIMIT_MODE`.